 As a result of anaerobic glycolysis lactate is produced and will accumulate in the brain, heart and other tissues with a resultant effect of metabolic acidosis (evidenced by low cord PH< 7).
-Manifestations of perinatal asphyxia are low APGAR score less than 3 at 10th minute and abnormal muscle tone.
+Manifestations of perinatal asphyxia are low APGAR score less than or equal to 6 at 5th minute or less than 3 at 10th minute and abnormal muscle tone.